Keyshawn Hall

-Keyshawn O. Hall (born April 9, 2003) is an American college basketball shooting guard for the Auburn Tigers of the Southeastern Conference.
-He previously played for the UNLV Runnin' Rebels, George Mason Patriots, and UCF Knights.
+Keyshawn O. Hall (born April 9, 2003) is an American college basketball player for the St. John's Red Storm of the Big East Conference.
+He previously played for the UNLV Runnin' Rebels, George Mason Patriots, UCF Knights and Auburn Tigers.

 High school career

 Hall attended Denver Prep Academy in Denver, Colorado.
 Hall initially had no offers, before gaining offers following his play in the AAU circuit.
-A three-star recruit, he committed to play college basketball at the University of Nevada, Las Vegas over offers from Saint Mary's, Arizona State, and Washington State.
+As a three-star recruit, he committed to play college basketball at the University of Nevada, Las Vegas over offers from Saint Mary's, Arizona State, and Washington State.